Hell Is What You Make It: Release and promotion

-The album was released on July 12, 2011 through Fearless Records.
+A preview of Hell Is What You Make It was streamed on June 17, 2011.
+The album was released on July 12, 2011, through Fearless Records.
 The duo participated in the 2011 Scream It Like You Mean It Tour to promote the album.
-The group embarked on a co-headlining tour called the Blackout Forever Tour in 2012 with the Ready Set.
+The group embarked on a co-headlining tour called the Blackout Forever Tour in early 2012, with the Ready Set.
+Breathe Carolina also performed at the 2012 Warped Tour that summer.

 Prior to the album's release, "Wooly" and "Sweat It Out" were available for streaming on the duo's official social networking sites.
+A deluxe edition of the album titled, Hell Is What You Make It: RELOADED was released on July 10, 2012, featuring the single "Hit and Run", a remix version of the song and "Reaching for the Floor".

 Singles

 The album's lead single, "Blackout", was available for streaming via MTV Buzzworthy on June 13, 2011, and was released for digital download the following day.
-It has since become the duo's most commercially successful single to date, charting within Canada, New Zealand, Scotland, the United Kingdom and United States, while also being certified Gold by the Recording Industry Association of America (RIAA) for selling more than 500,000 copies.
+It has since become the duo's most commercially successful single to date, charting within Canada, New Zealand, Scotland, the United Kingdom and United States, while also being certified Platinum by the Recording Industry Association of America (RIAA) for selling more than 1,000,000 copies.
 It has also received generally favorable reviews from music critics, with Alternative Press calling it an "irresistible synth-pop song".
 A lyric video was uploaded onto the duo's official YouTube account on June 24.
 An accompanying music video was released onto the duo's official Vevo page on YouTube on September 20, and has since garnered more than 1 million views.
 The video features shots of the duo partying and getting into trouble, as well as performing the song at a live event.
 It was shot during summer 2011 in Los Angeles, California.
 The duo also performed the song live on Jimmy Kimmel Live! in their first televised performance ever.
 An extended play titled Blackout: The Remixes EP was released on September 27 via iTunes.
 "Hit and Run" exclusively premiered via Alternative Press on May 21, 2012, while being available for digital download the following day.
 It is featured on the deluxe edition of the album.